 The directors are satisfied with the operation of the company in this its eight year of existence.
 A brief review of the activities of the company during the year has seen continued representation on the parent advisory board of EFCNI and on the full board of NIDCAP.
 In Ireland a number of key relationships continue to be formed to further the objectives of the company in the areas of advocacy, representation, research participation and education and general awareness raising which culminated in the organisation of an annual Medical Symposium on World Prematurity Day.

-Financially the company achieved a surplus of €41,000 (2020:€22,939) on its activities for the year arising from increased public and corporate donations.
+Financially the company had a surplus of €1,597 (2021 surplus of €41,000) on its activities for the year.

 Assets and liabilities and financial position